DS-100/DS-100.github.io/fa22faq.md

 ---
 ## I can't enroll yet for reason X (waitlist, concurrent enrollment, etc) but expect/hope to, what should I do?

-We encourage you to not fall behind: you should complete all work when it is assigned, as **we will not make exceptions later for late work because of your enrollment date**.
+We encourage you to not fall behind: you should complete all work when it is assigned.

 To be added to the relevant resources (Ed, bCourses, etc.), please email [{{page.course.email}}](mailto:{{page.course.email}}) with the subject line `Interim access to class resources`, providing your name, email and student ID.